Archive How Much Privacy Should a Teenager Have?

 Dangers of Not Monitoring Teenagers

-Teenagers encounter experiences that might be banal for adults but they’re very fresh and very real for a teenager.
+Teenagers encounter experiences that might be banal for adults, but very real for a teenager.
 Teenagers learn to tell the difference between rules made out of common sense —not jumping off a cliff— and rules made out of cultural norms, i.e., minimum dating age.

-Since teenagers try to experiment at their age, it’s natural for them to come across situations that they don’t know how to handle.
-For example, teens might start talking to strangers, using social media platforms, or even exploring dark websites.
+Since teenagers try to experiment at their age, it’s a natural part of growing up to come across situations they don’t know how to handle.
+For example, teens might start talking to strangers or see social media posts with inappropriate content.
 This can lead to all sorts of trouble such as:

 • Cyberbullying